Human Rights Hawaii

 • A Festive Banquet at the Peace Center: Gather with us for a delicious meal that fosters community and connection.

-We are excited to welcome our special guest, Cindy Roberts, a professional golfer who will share her journey in the sport and introduce a new line of women's golf clubs from GolfersProShop.
+We are excited to welcome our special guest, Cindy Roberts, a professional golfer who will share her journey in the sport and introduce a new line of ladies golf clubs.
 Additionally, Michelle Yu will demonstrate her yoga techniques and read excerpts from her acclaimed novel, No Girls Allowed, offering insights into her creative process and the importance of wellness.This event is open to everyone—men and boys are encouraged to join!
 Ladies, bring your families and be part of a celebration that uplifts and empowers all voices.

 ++